Why We Shouldn’t Be So Scared Of Deepfakes

 Read on to learn about 3 positive uses for deepfakes and decide for yourself whether we should steer away from this form of AI, or if deepfakes can be used for good.

-This speeds up the process and reduces financial cost and risk of privacy breaches.
+This speeds up the process and reduces financial costs and the risk of privacy breaches.
 ‘Fake’ brain MRI scans have been shown to be useful in training AI to spot medical conditions.

 A study by NVIDIA, the Mayo Clinic, and the MGH & BWH Center for Clinical Data Science found that a combination of 10% real data and the rest deepfake is sufficient at training the algorithm to detect tumours in new images.
 This is especially useful when data corresponding to rare diseases is limited.